 Positivity and developing a growth mindset for kids in the classroom is a hot topic.
 How do you encourage positivity and a growth mindset for your students?
-Here at Teach Starter, we have developed some free teaching resources to help you promote this incredibly important subject.
+Here at Teach Starter, we have developed some teaching resources to help you promote this incredibly important subject.

-Creating a classroom display using our [FREE] Positivity Posters is a great starting point.
+Creating a classroom display using our Positivity Posters is a great starting point.
 These beautiful positivity posters deserve five-star treatment and so I’ve been a busy bee thinking about genius ways to display these inspiring resources.

 Sticking on the wall and calling it a day isn’t enough when displaying growth mindset posters for kids!
 Instead, we seek ways to create interactive and changeable displays that engage our students and call for action.

-The good news is that our Positivity Posters are free resources!
 In this blog, I’m going to help you get maximum value out of them and make a big impact.
 Read on for hot ideas…

 Hanger Your Positivity Posters ?